 Diagnosis and Treatment

 Your veterinarian diagnoses kennel cough based on the puppy’s recent history and clinical signs.
-For instance, if coughs and also recently was adopted from a shelter or kennel, or spent time boarded at a similar facility, your puppy may, in fact, suffer from kennel cough.
+For instance, if your puppy recently was adopted from a shelter or kennel, or spent time boarded at a similar facility, those are all risk factors.

 Kennel cough can develop into a vicious cycle difficult to cure without help from your veterinarian.
 The infection causes irritation that prompts a cough.
 But the honking cough causes even more irritation.
 In most cases, a puppy that has kennel cough won’t get better and needs medication to overcome the infection.